LisaHJung/O4B/README.md

 **Traces from the collector with the new configuration:**
 <img width="1907" alt="image" src="https://github.com/user-attachments/assets/575f569d-364d-4a95-9dce-5f9979478614" />

+### New OTel collector config

-In the new configuration, we add the following processors to the original configuration to process the traces even further
+In the new configuration, we add the following processors to the original configuration to process the traces even further:
 - `memory-delimiter` processor prevents the collector from using too much memory by slowing down or dropping data when needed.
 - `resource` processor modifies resource attributes
 - `attributes` processor modifies or removes/adds attributes on spans
 - `batch` processor batches spans to reduce network overhead

+Both `memory-delimiter` and `batch` processors are recommended in all production set up.

+**otel/otel-collector-config.yaml**
 ```
 receivers:
   otlp: